nicoware-dev/0xn1co-portfolio/README.md

-# Modern Portfolio & Blog with Astro
+# AI Automation & Agentic Systems Portfolio (Astro)

-A modern, full-featured portfolio and blog template built with Astro.
-This template includes a responsive portfolio showcase, blog functionality, services section, and contact features - all with an elegant UI.
+Personal portfolio focused on AI Automation, agentic systems, and intelligent workflow orchestration.
+Built with Astro and React, it includes a portfolio showcase, services oriented to AI automation (n8n, multi‑agent/LLM pipelines), and a blog.

 ![Portada](image-1.png)